 Kathryn Parker, MA, PhD

-Dr. Kathryn Parker currently serves as Director, Academic Affairs at Holland Bloorview Children's Rehabilitation Hospital and is Evaluation Advisor to the Centre for Interprofessional Education at the University of Toronto (UT).
+Dr. Kathryn Parker currently serves as Director, Academic Affairs at Holland Bloorview Children's Rehabilitation Hospital and is Associate Director to the Centre for Interprofessional Education at the University of Toronto (UT).
 She received her PhD at the Ontario Institute for Studies in Education at UT in 2006.
 Her doctoral work focused on the development of an enhanced model for program evaluation which examines the value of measuring cognitive "readiness" when determining the merit of a continuing education program.
 She received her Master of Arts in Measurement and Evaluation from OISE in 1999.
 Dr. Parker has presented her work at various national and international conferences.
 She has also conducted numerous workshops on statistical techniques, research methodologies, needs assessment in continuing education, outcome measurement, measuring readiness to change and program evaluation.
 Dr. Parker began consulting in the practice of theory-based program evaluation in 2002.
 She has worked with numerous academic groups to facilitate and direct program evaluation efforts.
 These groups include the Department of Family and Community Medicine at UT, Centennial College, Women's College Hospital, George Brown College, and the Michener Institute where she served for seven years as the Senior Director, Scholarship, Assessment and Evaluation.
 Her primary interests include the cognitive/affective determinants of change, innovative methods of program evaluation and impact assessment of continuing education in the applied health professions.